 To enable a mosfet output, a jumper in the PCB, marked as MOSx enable, must be shorted by using the solder iron.
 MOS1 shares the same GPIO of SDA, while MOS2 shares the same GPIO of SCL, so enabling a mosfet you loose the possibility to use SDA or SCL as input/output/I2C.
 Remember to

 Using DomESP1 to read power usage/production from a energy meter, and temperature by 1-wire temperature sensors DS18B20

-Need help? join the DomBus channel on Telegram!
+Do you need help? join the DomBus channel on Telegram!